 (Original post by R.P.Everything.)

 An unofficial mark scheme.
-If I have missed out any questions or answers, please say so in the thread, as I only count 44 marks worth of questions here.
+If I have missed out any answers, please say so in the thread below.

 Q1a) What process produces oxygen (1)